-This module is made of two study units.
+This module is made of four study units.
 The first study unit focuses on the question: what is metaphysics and what are its branches?
 The second study unit addresses general issues, highlight problems central in metaphysics and examines the question: is metaphysics relevant?
 In the first unit, you will learn the meaning and subject matter of metaphysics; that is, various ways we can define and understand metaphysics; conceptually and theoretically and outline the basic subdivisions and the subject matter of each of the subdivisions of metaphysics.
+In the third, the relevance of metaphysics is discussed as the last considers the futility of eliminating metaphysics by some scholars and some intellectual movements in the history of thought.

-UNIT 1: MEANING, CONCEPTUAL AND THEORETICAL DEFINITION, BRANCHES AND NATURE OF METAPHYSICS CONTENTS:
+UNIT 1 MEANING, CONCEPTUAL AND THEORETICAL DEFINITION, BRANCHES AND NATURE OF METAPHYSICS